Creating and Cloning Repositories: git init vs git clone

 Cloning into a Custom Directory Name

 By default, git clone creates a folder using the repository name from the URL.
 If you want the folder to have a different name, you can specify it as a second argument after the URL.
-This is useful when you are organizing multiple versions of a project or working in a directory structure that requires specific naming.
+This is useful when you are organizing multiple versions of a project, working within a specific directory structure, or simply want to use a more descriptive folder name.

 git clone https://github.com/username/repository.git my-custom-folder